DeveauP/QuantumClone/README.md

 * contamination: estimation of the contamination by normal cells

 For multiple testings, and calculation of the Normalized Mutual Information (NMI), see Multitest() and statistics_on_Multitest()

+#### <a name="VariantFiltering"></a> Suggestions for variant filtering
+We suggest to run QuantumClone on somatic variants only detected, for example, using <a name="http://dkoboldt.github.io/varscan/">VarScan2</a>.
+We suggest to apply the following filters to select variants for clonal reconstruction:

+* minimal depth of coverage: 50x
+* minimal percentage of reads supporting the mutation (in at least one sample per patient): 10%
+* require variants to be located in regions of high local mappability (based on the 100 bp mappability track), and outside of repeats and duplicated genomic regions.
+The latter can be assessed using the UCSC repeat masker, simple repeat, and segmental duplication regions.
+* delete variants that created a stretch of four or more identical nucleotides
+* require variants to be located in regions where the genotype evaluated by Control-FREEC was available.
+* filter out variants corresponding to polymorphisms present in more than 1% of the population (snp138, 1000Genomes, esp6500) except if it is a known cancer related variant (COSMIC database for coding and non-coding mutations)
+* when working with cancer samples from several patients, you can consider removing variants annotated as germline in un-matched normal (blood) samples

+Any other variants can be mapped on the clonal structure using the QuantumClone function *Probability.to.belong.to.clone()*.

 ### Acknowledgments
 Many thanks to the contributors of this work: my supervisors, Elodie for the features improvement and Linux debugging and more generally to the U830 & U900 people.